MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	*The rules can be interpreted as follows: display a red diamond if the profit margin value is less than 0; otherwise if the value is great or equal to zero, display a green circle.*

-7. Click **OK**.
+7. Select **OK**.

 	![Picture 111](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image33.png)

-8. In the table visual, verify that the that the correct icons are displayed.
+8. In the table visual, verify that the correct icons are displayed.

 	![Picture 112](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image34.png)